jamulussoftware/jamuluswebsite/wiki/en/en-Getting-Started.md

 **Here's how millions of people are using Jamulus to play, sing and teach music with other people in real time, all over the world:**

 ![Overview](https://user-images.githubusercontent.com/4561747/79309764-bd387280-7ef2-11ea-9d81-1e81302525e6.png)
 _Jamulus works on the client-server principle.
 Everybody’s audio is sent to a server, mixed and processed there.
 Afterwards, the audio is sent back to each client.
-If a server is made public and registered on a central server, its information will be broadcast to all clients._
+If a server is made public and registered on a directory server, its information will be broadcast to all clients._

 ## Footnotes
 [^1]: [Full details here](Network-Requirements){: target="_blank" rel="noopener noreferrer"}.
 If you have 10 Mbit/s down and 1 Mbit/s up, you're unlikely to run into bandwidth-related issues.